Tarata bombing: Impact

 Monument located at the site of the explosion.

 Response from around the world denounced the Shining Path and expressed support with the Peruvian government and people in overcoming the situation.

-According to specialists, it was the first time in the course of the civil war that "traditional" Lima society experienced the conflict.
-It was the first time that a terrorist act was carried out against a large-scale civilian target and the first direct attack on a city center.
+According to specialists, it was the first time in the course of the civil war that the city's "traditional" society had experienced the conflict; it was the first time that a terrorist act was carried out against a large-scale civilian target and the first direct attack on a city center.

 The attack also led to self-examinations within the Shining Path, whose main leaders recognized the act as a "mistake" that should not have happened because it did not advance the group's main objective.

-This attack was used as a justification for the La Cantuta massacre two days later on 18 July, in which nine students and one teacher at the National University of Education Enrique Guzmán y Valle, innocent civilians, were kidnapped and disappeared during the night by members of the Grupo Colina death squad.
+It was used as a justification for the La Cantuta massacre two days later on 18 July, in which nine students and one teacher at the National University of Education Enrique Guzmán y Valle, terrorists, were kidnapped and disappeared during the night by members of the Grupo Colina death squad.
 All were accused of having perpetrated the Tarata bombing.

+At the time of the attack, the street was open to transit, but was later turned into a pedestrian-only street known as "Solidarity Promenade."
+The new street and a commemorative monument were both inaugurated in a ceremony that took place on July 16, 1994, exactly two years later.

 Shining Path leader Abimael Guzmán was arrested in September 1992 and sentenced to life imprisonment.
-In 2014 he and his wife Elena Yparraguirre were tried for having ordered the Tarata bombing.
+Four years later, on June 28, 1996, the police's counter-terrorist directorate arrested Juanito Guillermo Orozco Barrientos, who provided the information later used to determine the identities of most perpetrators, with police concluding that the group's 12th, 15th and 18th detachments planned and executed the attack.
+In 2014 Guzmán and his wife Elena Yparraguirre were tried for having ordered the attack.

+In 2008, 96 families residing in the street were absolved of the debt caused by the reconstruction of their homes.
+The municipal government instead announced that it would cover the costs, valued at S/. four million.